-I’ve been working diligently on a second novel with the goal of publication in spring of 2018.
+I’ve been working diligently on a second novel with the goal of publication in 2018.
 That would be a year and a half to generate a second book.
 Or, half the time it took to finish my debut novel, The Intersect.
 It’s a relief to think I might have learned a few things along the way.
 So, in the spirit of being open, let me share a few insights.

 - Writing and speaking can be done in the same voice but not at the same time.
 Too much talking, and I can’t write.
 And after hours of writing, I’m unable to utter an intelligent sentence.